What is Python GIL?

 Drawbacks of Locking

-• Prevents multiple threads from executing concurrently.
-The segment of code with locks actually executes in single-threaded mode, significantly reducing efficiency.
+- Prevents concurrent execution of multiple threads, with the code containing locks actually executing in single-threaded mode, significantly reducing efficiency.

 Deadlock Code Example